TexAgg/snoopers-obfuscator/README.md

 `nohup perl obfuscate.pl 2>1 &`

-The script runs in an infinite loop but it's possible it could encounter an error and stop, so you may want to write a shell script & cron job to ensure it keeps running.
+The script runs in an infinite loop but it's possible it could encounter an error and stop, so you may want to write a shell script & cron job to ensure it keeps running like,

+`while true ; do perl obfuscate.pl 2>1 ; done`